You have been waiting for this baby to come for a long time, and now it is finally here! What should you expect on the baby’s first day?

 Colostrum is the first milk you produce.
 It is thick and often yellowish.
 It’s good for your baby’s tummy, which is the size of a marble.

 If your infant hasn’t eaten within an hour or two of birth, try again in a few hours.
 Colostrum can be spoon-fed to your infant.
+Breast milk is essential to babies; that is why you also have to know how to take care of yourself as a mom.

 Weighing and Measuring